 • Nearest Major Airport: Boston Logan International Airport

 Zion is Utah’s most popular and most visited national park.
-However, the crowds tend to dwindle down in October, which means that there are less people on the trails, shorter shuttle wait times, etc. – you might even get some of the trails all to yourself!
-October in Zion also promises cooler weather, ideal hiking conditions and lovely fall foliage throughout the park.
+However, the crowds tend to dwindle in October, which means that there are fewer people on the trails and shorter shuttle wait times — you might even get some of the trails all to yourself!
+October in Zion also promises cooler weather, ideal hiking conditions, and lovely fall foliage throughout the park.

-The park offers a ton of outdoor activities, like hiking, climbing, canyoneering and backpacking, and the Zion Canyon Overlook Trail is a must-do for any first-time visitor.
-Some other easy and moderate hikes include the Emerald Pools Trail, the Pa’rus Trail and the Watchman Trail, and for those looking for more of a challenge, the Narrows hike and Angels Landing are both fun, exciting, and rewarding hikes.
+The park offers a ton of outdoor activities, like hiking, climbing, canyoneering, and backpacking, and the Zion Canyon Overlook Trail is a must-do for any first-time visitor.
+Some other easy and moderate hikes include the Emerald Pools Trail, the Pa’rus Trail, and the Watchman Trail.
+For those looking for more of a challenge, the Narrows hike and Angels Landing are both fun, exciting, and rewarding hikes.

 Zion also has some of the best sunrises and sunsets, as the sun illuminates the sandstone cliffs, and the sky is painted with orange and red hues.
 After a long day of hiking, stop at Zion Pizza & Noodle Co. for dinner and order the fire sticks — they’re delicious!